 When the first study is complete you can get the participant IDs of the relevant participants by exporting your Prolific data.
 You'll need these IDs when setting up the rest of the studies in the series.

 After filling out all the required information (as you would for any other study), go to the "Audience" section.
-Click on "Custom prescreening" here, and search for the "Custom Whitelist" screener.
+Click on "Custom prescreening" here, and search for the "Custom Allowlist" screener.
 Add the participant IDs of the participants you want to be able to take part in this follow up study.

 ONLY these participants will be able to take part in this study.
 They will automatically be emailed with an invitation to take part when the study is published, though you can also send custom reminders using our messaging system.

-If you have multiple conditions and you want to keep these conditions consistent between studies, you will need to set up a separate follow-up study for each condition and add only those participants you want to be eligible to the Whitelist.
+If you have multiple conditions and you want to keep these conditions consistent between studies, you will need to set up a separate follow-up study for each condition and add only those participants you want to be eligible to the Allowlist.
 However, you will only need to run one study for the first part if your survey software supports allocation to conditions from one URL (e.g. Qualtrics Randomizer).

-To generate the Whitelist, it is best to obtain the IDs from your Prolific data export rather than from your survey software.
+To generate the Allowlist, it is best to obtain the IDs from your Prolific data export rather than from your survey software.
 Prolific IDs recorded in your survey may contain typos, and any invalid IDs included in the list will be rejected by our system.

 Additional points to consider